naggie/sd01/README.md

 * Go
 * ...

+sd01 reveals the host (IP) and port for any similar services running.

 sd01 works by sending a message specific to the service name and service port over a UDP broadcast, port 17823.
+As a UDP broadcast is used, only hosts on the same subnet can discover.
+The service host (IP) is taken from the UDP packet source attribute.

+An IPv6 and/or IPv4 multicast extension is being considered for version 2.

 # Why?